Amazon EC2 M8a Instances: Power, Price, and Performance Refined

 Why It Matters

-For enterprises already using AMD-based EC2 (M6a/M7a), migration is seamless and cost-effective.
+For enterprises already using AMD-based EC2 (M6a/M7a), migration to M8a is a same-architecture x86_64 step rather than a re-platforming exercise.

 Under the Hood: AMD EPYC Turin